douglasmarques/showcase-android/README.md

 ## Next-Steps

-- Include Dagger or Koin library to do dependency injection and handle dependencies scopes
 - Create UI tests using espresso.
 - Integrate lint and code style tools to improve the code quality and style.
 - Integrate some CI tool like Circle CI to automatically run Unit tests and code quality steps every time the code is pushed to the repository.